mjfusa/Message-Center-Agent/README.md

 ![Message Center Agent in Copilot Chat](./Images/MessageCenterAgentInCopilotChat.png)

 ## Publish the Agent (Optional)
-If you want to make the agent available to your entire organization, you can publish it to the Teams app store.
+If you want to make the agent available to your entire organization, you can publish it to the Copilot agents store.
 This step is optional and is only needed if you want to share the agent with others in your organization.

 To **publish** the agent to your organization, you can submit it to your Teams administrator for distribution by running the following command:

    ```bash
    atk publish --env production
    ```

-   This will upload the agent to your Microsoft 365 tenant and make it available in the Teams app store after the Teams administrator approves it.
+   This will upload the agent to your Microsoft 365 tenant and make it available in the Copilot agents store after the Teams administrator approves it.

 # [Modification Guide](#modification-guide)